Adapted for the Internet from:

 throwing a ball up in the air inside a moving car.
 If the pitcher is to catch it again, the ball could not have

 merely gone up and down.
 It must have described an arc in space to account for the motion of the car.
-This is

-differently than the passenger:
+round-trip a little differently than the passenger:

 where TimeP is the amount of time measured by the passenger